-When it comes to tax mistakes, failing to file and filing taxes late are two of the worst a taxpayer can make.
-Filing your tax return by the deadline is crucial, whether or not you owe money to the IRS.
-Learn about the serious consequences of late filing and discover the ways you can avoid racking up penalties and interest.
+When it comes to tax mistakes, failure-to-file and failure-to-pay are two of the worst a taxpayer can make.
+Filing your tax return by the deadline is crucial, regardless of whether you owe money to the IRS.
+Read on to learn about the serious penalty for not filing taxes or paying on time and discover the ways you can avoid racking up large late fees.

 How Much is the Penalty for Filing Taxes Late?